2025-2026 Academic Catalog

 ESL-6027: Assessment of Language Minority Students (3 hours)

 Comprehensive overview of current developments in the assessment of English language learners in the context of school learning and academic achievement.
-How to structure assessment procedures to reflect current research understandings, best classroom practices and state and federal mandates are emphasized.
+How to structure assessment procedures to reflect current research understandings, best classroom practices, and state and federal mandates are emphasized.
 Analysis of purposes and forms of assessment, barriers to fair assessment of ELLs, and designing and adapting authentic assessment tools for formal and informal methods of assessing English proficiency and academic development in English at varying levels.
-Field Work: 20 hours.
+Field Work: 20 hours required.

 ESL-6300: Foundations of Bilingual/Bicultural Education (3 hours)

-Examination of the historical, philosophical, legal, and ethical foundations of teaching English language learners.
-Emphasis given to the development of current educational policies and effective instructional practices of educating all language minority students.
-Field Work: 5 hours.
+This course is an examination of the historical, philosophical, legal, and ethical foundations in order to have an in-depth understanding of teaching English language learners.
+It is designed to provide a foundation for examining a multitude of issues related to bilingual and bicultural education in the U.S. with respect to its impact on classroom practices.
+Emphasis is given to the development of current educational policies and effective instructional practices of educating all language minority students.
+Field Work: 5 hours required.

 ESL-6350: Cross-Cultural Studies: Teaching Culturally and Linguistically Diverse Students (3 hours)